nbrest/kamehouse/README.md

 #### v1.02

 * Added more unit tests
+* Automated API tests with postman

 #### v1.01

 * Updated logging strategy in the backend.
 Added a lot more logging in all layers.
 * Pretty much complete refactor of the frontend js code.
 Started splitting into prototypes (Logger, HttpClient, TimeUtils, etc) and moving away from global functions and variables
 * Updated logging in the frontend.
-Created a Logger prototype standard log methods and methods to trace/debug function calls.
+Created a Logger prototype with standard log methods and methods to trace/debug function calls.
 * Reduced a lot of code duplication in the frontend with the refactor
 * Complete refactor of vlc player js code too.
 Improved synchronization with backend
 * Removed deprecated csrf meta tags and headers